Effects of resource competition on evolution and adaptive radiation: Formulating the model

-For the population dynamics we begin with the conventional equation
+For the population dynamics, we begin with the conventional equation,

-In practice at each step $s$ we do the following
+In practice at each step $s$ we do the following,

-where $\Delta_{\mu}$ is the resource surplus for species $\mu$, $f(x)$ gives the rate of population growth as a function of resource surplus.
-As far as we study the dynamical systems not in equilibrium state the peculiar form of $f(x)$ is important to obtain the actual species abundance growth rate.
-On the contrary in Ref.\cite{PhysRevLett.118.048103} the equilibrium state $\frac{dn_{\mu}}{dt}=0$ is studied and thus only the condition $f(0)=0$ is required.
-The used here shape of $f(x)$ satisfies this condition and its peculiar form is discussed below.
-The flowchart of the used algorithm with the stress on the resource contest model is given in the Appendix.
+where $\Delta_{\mu}$ is the resource surplus for species $\mu$, and $f(x)$ gives the rate of population growth as a function of resource surplus.
+As far as we study dynamical systems not in equilibrium, the particular form of $f(x)$ is important to obtain the actual species abundance growth rate.
+In contrast to Ref.~\cite{PhysRevLett.118.048103}, the equilibrium state $\frac{dn_{\mu}}{dt}=0$ is studied and thus only the conditions of $f(0)=0$ and monotonic growth are required.
+The shape of $f(x)$ used here satisfies these conditions, and its particular form is discussed below.